 To search for this information, you must do a search for their driving history.

 Have you ever searched for criminal records?
 How hard was it?
-Did you search online or did you have to call the courthouse? was the information you recieved correct?
+Did you search online or did you have to call the courthouse?
+Was the information you received correct?
 There are lots of reasons that folks search for criminal backgrounds and records, and your comments may help other people that are in the same situation.

 Tell Your Story

 Everyone knows that the FBI has a listing of the Top Ten Most Wanted Criminals.
 In Oneida County, the Sheriff has their own list of the most wanted criminals, that you can access online.